-1.7 A Neighbourhood Plan Working Group was then set up by the Parish Council.
-Its membership is made up of a number of residents from different parts of the Parish, together with several Parish Councillors.
+1.7 A Neighbourhood Plan Working Group (NPWG) was then set up by the Parish Council.
+Its membership is made up of 12 residents from different parts of the Parish, including several Parish Councillors.
 The Working Group's responsibility was the preparation of the Plan, including necessary research, preparing of background documents, community and stakeholder engagement, and statutory consultation.